 4. Slam Down Hard on Visual Aspects

 The human brain is inherently visual.
 The available mental bandwidth for visual elements is far greater than for written and spoken words.
 Whether you use a pitch deck template or hire a professional pitch deck design service, your presentation needs to have harmoniously matched colors and hues tell a richer, more satisfying story that transcends the dimensional flatness of text.
 Used intelligently, static visual elements and animations can seriously improve the impact of your slide presentation.

-As with every other aspect of a powerful slide deck, irrelevancies must be tossed out.
+As with every other aspect of a powerful presentation, irrelevancies must be tossed out.
 Always ask yourself how a proposed visual element contributes to the clarity of the business vision you want to convey.